WalkerMao/walkermao.github.io/_posts/object-detection/posts/2024-03-16-object-detection-yolo-v2.md

 We focus mainly on improving recall and localization (shortcomings of YOLO) while maintaining classiﬁcation accuracy.

 * Batch Normalization.
-Batch normalization leads to sig-niﬁcant improvements in convergence while eliminating the need for other forms of regularization.
+Batch normalization leads to signiﬁcant improvements in convergence while eliminating the need for other forms of regularization.
 This more than 2% improvement in mAP.
 * High Resolution Classiﬁer.
 Make a transition from pretraining to fine tuning if the datasets are different in some aspects.
 The original YOLO trains the classiﬁer network at 224 × 224 and increases the resolution to 448 for detection.
 This means the network has to simultaneously switch to learning object detection and adjust to the new input resolution.
 For YOLOv2 we ﬁrst ﬁne tune the classiﬁcation network at the full 448 × 448 resolution for 10 epochs on ImageNet.
 This gives the network time to adjust its ﬁlters to work better on higher resolution input.
 We then ﬁne tune the resulting network on detection.
 This gives an increase of almost 4% mAP.
 * Convolutional with Anchor Boxes.
 Recall increases but mAP decreases.
 * Dimension Clusters.
 Instead of choosing priors (anchor box dimensions) by hand, we run k-means clustering on the training set bounding boxes to automatically ﬁnd good priors.
 We use IOU as the k-means distance metric.
 This gives much better IOU result.